Find out how you’ll feel after your surgery, possible problems after surgery and your follow up appointments.

 If you are not in a relationship you may feel worried about starting a new one after your operation.
 Talk to your gynaecological nurse specialist.
 You may also find it helpful to get in touch with someone who has been through this type of surgery.

-Swelling in your groin or legs
+Swelling in your groin, legs or genitals

 After surgery, the area will be swollen.
 This should go down within a few weeks.
 If you have had lymph nodes removed, or have had radiotherapy to your lymph nodes, there is a risk of developing swelling later on.
 This swelling is called lymphoedema (limf-o-dee-ma).